terryg/wordpress-heroku/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 9.6.0 =
+= 11.3.0 =
-Release Date: February 12th, 2019
+Release Date: May 28th, 2019

-Content analysis recalibration (beta):

-* As there are already a lot of users who are participating in testing, we currently have enough input to start preparing for the release of the improved analysis.
-  * Removes the ability to enable beta testing for new installations.
-  * When the feature is disabled, the ability to re-enable it will disappear.
+High-time for another release, namely Yoast SEO 11.3.
+This release features enhancements and bug fixes aimed at improving the way your favorite SEO plugin performs.
+Read more about the release in [our 11.3 release post](https://yoa.st/release-11-3).

 Enhancements:

-* Removes schema (JSON+LD) output from 404 pages.
-* Improves the Google Search Console table accessibility by removing a duplicate button.
+* When the site is set to represent a person, a logo/avatar to be used in the knowledge graph can now be selected in the Search Appearance settings.
-* Improves the code to better comply to the coding standards.
+* Adds the `wpseo_should_index_links` filter that can be used to disable the link indexation.
+* Enables builtin Taxonomies for the 'Content type archive to show in breadcrumbs for taxonomies' section to allow the Blog archive page be added to the breadcrumbs.
+* Props to [@ramiy](https://profiles.wordpress.org/ramiy/) for making translating the plugin easier by merging near identical strings.

 Bugfixes:

+* Fixes a bug where sitemaps would be shown in the `sitemap_index.xml` but result in a 404 when requested.
+* Fixes a bug where the schema output would include an invalid publisher when the site was set to represent a person.
+* Fixes a bug where a `Person` schema object would be output, when the site was set to represent a person, but no specific person was selected.
-* Fixes a bug where an empty feed would be available for non-existing pages.
-Props [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where it would no longer be possible to change the user in the Search Appearance settings when the previously selected user had been deleted.
-* Prevents `vendor_prefix/j4mie/idiorm/demo.php` from being included in the release.

 Other:

-* Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.
-* Improves the redirect upsell when creating redirects in the search console overview.
+* Removes the help center from the metabox.
+* Removes redundant `name` attribute from `author` in `Article` schema markup piece.
+* Increases the MyYoast API request timeout from 1 to 5 seconds, to give servers with a less optimal connection to our services more room to fetch the data.

+= 11.2.1 =
+Release Date: May 16th, 2019

+Bugfixes:

+* Fixes a bug where the metabox would be empty on WordPress versions below 5.0.
+* Fixes a bug where the metabox would be empty when both the classic editor plugin as well as the Gutenberg plugin were installed.

+Other:

+* Introduces a notification that encourages updating to the latest WordPress version.

-= 9.5.0 =
+= 11.2.0 =
-Release Date: January 22nd, 2019
+Release Date: May 15th, 2019

 Enhancements:

-* Completes the readability analysis for Swedish by adding the transition words, sentence beginnings and passive voice assessments.
-* Improves the transition word assessment for German.
+* Introduces a fallback to the first image in the content for the schema output when no featured image has been set.
+* Adds a `wpseo_schema_person_social_profiles` filter to allow filtering in/out extra social profiles to show.
+* Adds a `wpseo_schema_needs_<class_name>` filter that allows filtering graph pieces in or out.
+* Adds a `wpseo_sitemap_post_statuses` filter to add posts with custom post statuses to the sitemap.
+Props to [stodorovic](https://github.com/stodorovic) and [tolnem](https://github.com/tolnem).
+* Adds a custom overlay color to the snippet preview modal.
+* Adds the correct focus style to the Configuration Wizard navigation buttons.
+* Props to [@ramiy](https://profiles.wordpress.org/ramiy/) for making translating the plugin easier by merging near identical strings.

 Bugfixes:

-* Fixes a bug where the Ryte endpoint would be called when the Ryte feature has been disabled.
-* Fixes a bug where the 'Show archives for authors without posts in search results?' toggle would be shown when the 'Show author archives in search results?' toggle was disabled in the search appearance settings.
-* Fixes a bug where the front page would be shown in the page sitemap.
-Props to [stodorovic](https://github.com/stodorovic).
+* Fixes a bug where the URL to Pinterest's claim page was incorrect.
+Props [@ramiy](https://profiles.wordpress.org/ramiy/).
-* Fixes a bug where errors would be thrown in the classic editor when Gutenberg assets were enqueued without Gutenberg being active.
+* Fixes a bug where notifications about incompatibility would be thrown for inactive add-ons.
-* Fixes a bug where the editor would not be loaded when clicking the ‘edit’ button for a child page in the page overview.
-Props [mondrey](https://github.com/mondrey).
+* Fixes a bug where URLs with a non-Yoast SEO related xsl query string parameter would result in a blank page.
+Props [@stodorovic](https://github.com/stodorovic) and [@yiska](https://github.com/yiska).

-Deprecated:

-* Deprecates the methods WPSEO_Utils::get_user_locale() and WPSEO_Utils::get_language().

 Other:

-* Adds a Courses Page showing an overview of the available online courses offered by Yoast Academy.
+* Removes the `add_opengraph_namespace` filter because the OGP.me HTML namespace is not used anymore.
+* Decouples the sitemap debug information from the general `WP_DEBUG` development flag and introduces the `YOAST_SEO_DEBUG_SITEMAPS` flag to better control this functionality.

 = Earlier versions =

-For the changelog of earlier versions, please refer to [the Yoast SEO changelog on yoast.com](https://yoa.st/yoast-seo-changelog)
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog